Best winter cycling shorts 2025: Stay warm this winter with these thermal bib shorts

 Are winter cycling shorts waterproof?

 No, but often they come with a DWR (durable water repellant) coating, and so can shrug off even a moderate downpour.
-All of them though will wet out with protracted exposure to moisture, but whether it's merino wool blend or synthetic fleece they all do a far better job of keeping you warm when wet than summer bibs will.
+All of them though, will wet out with protracted exposure to moisture, but whether it's a merino wool blend or synthetic fleece, they all do a far better job of keeping you warm when wet than summer bibs will.

 Sadly for me it means lots of riding in the wet and cold while my Editor sits in his garage on Zwift.
 Truth be told I genuinely enjoy the onset of bad weather, as there's nothing quite like riding in absolutely foul conditions in gear that keeps you protected.

-While most of you will check the weather forecast and pencil in sunny (or at least dry and dark) days for riding, I do the opposite, and head out in the rain and the wind to see that stacks up against the worst that the British winter can throw at me.
+While most of you will check the weather forecast and pencil in sunny (or at least dry and dark) days for riding, I do the opposite, and head out in the rain and the wind to see how clothing stacks up against the worst that the British winter can throw at me.
+I'll do it on repeat for each pair of thermal shorts too.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!